Quinnipiac University School of Law: Admissions

+Rankings

+The 2025 U.S. News & World Report law school rankings placed Quinnipiac tied at 141 out of 195 schools (bottom 28%).

+Bar passage

+In 2022, the passage rate for Quinnipiac's first-time bar examination takers was 64.96% while the average first-time passage rate for all ABA approved schools was 72.68%.
+For those graduating in 2020, 91.60% of Quinnipiac graduates who sat for a bar examination within two years passed.

 Employment

-According to Quinnipiac's official 2021 ABA-required disclosures, 56.4% of the Class of 2021 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
+According to Quinnipiac's official 2021 ABA-required disclosures, 56.4% (57 out of 101 members) of the Class of 2021 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
 Quinnipiac's Law School Transparency under-employment score is 17.8%, indicating the percentage of the Class of 2021 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Quinnipiac for the 2022-2023 academic year is $79,042.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $259,610.
+Annual tuition for full-time students is $52,820 plus $980 in fees.
+Tuition for part-time students is $1,845 per credit plus $990 annual fees.
+Admitted applicants are also automatically considered for merit-based grants and scholarships during the admissions process.
+Traditionally, merit scholarships range from $10,000 to $40,000 per year, and may be renewed at 100% annually, if the student remains in the top 50 percent of his or her class.
+The Dean's Fellowship is typically awarded to 8-10 students per year and covers full tuition.

 Facilities

 The 50000 sqft, two-level Law Library is recognized by the American Institute of Architects and the Library Administration and Management Association.
-The law library houses more than 425,000 volumes and offers wireless access throughout.
+The law library houses more than 450,000 volumes.

 Located within the School of Law Center, the Grand Courtroom is designed as a place where students can conduct a mock trial before a judge and jury and make appellate arguments to a panel of judges.
 On several occasions it has hosted sessions of the Connecticut Supreme Court and Connecticut Appellate Court.
-It also serves as a spacious lecture hall for guest speakers who visit the School of Law.

 Student competition teams

-Quinnipiac University School of Law boast several student competition teams, including a Mock Trial Society, Moot Court Society, and Society for Dispute Resolution.
+Quinnipiac University School of Law has several student competition teams, including a Mock Trial Society, Moot Court Society, and Society for Dispute Resolution.